invertase/react-native-firebase-docs/docs/links/ios.md

         ```

     > You might run into situation when you need to handle more than one link configuration
-    > i.e. when using Facebook SDK to handle push notification / login links
+    > i.e. when using react native linking for deeplinks
     > if that is the case you can perform check below

     ```objectivec